danielbush/schemajs/README.md

 * V = value, an actual value eg number, string, function
 * D|V = "D or V"

-There are 4 types of defns:
+There are 4 types of defns (D):
-* array, D = \[D|V\] (this means D is an array of nested defns - the 2nd D - or values (V).
-We use 'D' to mean 2 different definitions here.)
+* array: D = \[D|V\]
-* keyed array;  D = {_key_:D|V}
+    * this means D is an array of nested defns - the 2nd D - or values (V).
+We use 'D' to mean 2 different definitions here.
-  Similar to array, except now you specify the key instead of an index.
+* keyed array:  D = {_key_:D|V}
-* assoc array
+    * Similar to array, except now you specify the key instead of an index.
-  This is like a keyed array, but the keys are fixed in the definition:
+* assoc array:  {a:D|V,b:D|V,...} where a,b are specified set of keys
-  {a:D|V,b:D|V,...} where a,b are specified set of keys
+    * This is like a keyed array, but the keys are fixed in the definition:
 * values (V) (eg null,1,true,functions etc)
-  This is like a terminal symbol in a grammar.
+    * This is like a terminal symbol in a grammar.

 Each definition except for V, may be recursively defined So arrays could be arrays of nested defns, similarly keyed arrays etc